http://www.fpnotebook.com/

 - Vegetables are not counted

-- Glucose rises at constant rate per gram carbohydrate
+- Glucose rises at constant rate per gram Carbohydrate

-- Other modifiers of carbohydrate effect on Serum Glucose
+- Other modifiers of Carbohydrate effect on Serum Glucose

 - Glycemic Index

-- Percentage of food from protein and fat
+- Percentage of food from Protein and fat

-- Step 3: Count Carbohydrates
+V. Management: Step 3 - Count Carbohydrates

 - Indications